 The Hawaii Fair Employment Practice Law prohibits discrimination in employment on the basis of sex (including gender identity or expression; pregnancy, childbirth or related medical conditions), sexual orientation, or marital status (HI Rev. Stat.
 Sec.
 378-1 et seq.).
 The Law applies to all employers in the state.

-Under guidelines issued by the Hawaii Civil Rights Commission, it is unlawful for employers to use preemployment inquiries that ask "male, female" or "Mr., Mrs., Miss, Ms." questions unless the inquiry is a bona fide occupational qualification (BFOQ) (HI Admin.
+Under guidelines issued by the Hawaii Civil Rights Commission, it is unlawful for employers to use preemployment inquiries that ask "male, female" or "Mr., Mrs., Miss, Ms.," unless the inquiry is a bona fide occupational qualification (BFOQ) (HI Admin.
 Code Sec.
 12-46-103).

 Practical tip: Employers should promptly investigate employee complaints about discriminatory work assignments, transfers, promotions, and other employment actions.
-By investigating, an employer has an opportunity to evaluate the ...
+By investigating, an employer has an opportunity to evaluate the validity of ...